 - Layout elements are another way to apply a certain style of layout to a specific post, page, or parts of your site.
 We’ve glanced this earlier in the Layout Control section; this is the third way of controlling your layout.

-Adds a secondary menu location.
+Adds a secondary menu location to a page.

 Activating the section module gives access to a mini page builder.
 Once activated, you will have the ability to enable or disable sections on a post or page.